I. The Gateway to Better Oxygenation

 Nasal passages produce roughly 50% more airway resistance than mouth breathing, which slows airflow and creates the back-pressure needed for efficient gas exchange.
 This is the same reason pursed-lip breathing helps in COPD: maintained airway pressure during exhalation keeps small airways open and prevents premature collapse.
 Mouth breathing skips this.
 Air enters and exits at a higher velocity with less resistance, producing a pattern that’s easier in the moment but less efficient over time.

 Nitric oxide (NO) is produced in the paranasal sinuses and released into inhaled air during nasal breathing.
-The foundational work here is by Jon Lundberg and Eddie Weitzberg at the Karolinska Institute, who discovered that nasal NO concentrations are several hundred times higher than ambient levels and that this NO contributes meaningfully to bronchodilation, ventilation-perfusion matching in the lungs, and antimicrobial defense in the upper airway.
+The foundational work here is by Jon Lundberg and Eddie Weitzberg at the Karolinska Institute, who discovered that nasal NO concentrations are several hundred times higher than ambient levels and that this NO contributes meaningfully to bronchodilation, ventilation-perfusion matching in the lungs, and antimicrobial defence in the upper airway.

 What NO does, as best the research supports: